 Social media now has functions that make sharing, reading, and collecting information one-click simple.

 Perhaps the most famous platform for real-time sharing, Twitter is a perfect tool for instant assessment.
-Two features are important to consider: hashtags and Twitter clients.
+Twitter has several useful features to consider.

-- Class hashtags: Twitter offers advanced search options, like hashtags (#) followed by a word or phrase.
-Placing a hashmark next to text makes terms searchable.
-For example, #oscars2014 retrieved all the tweets that discussed the 2014 Oscars.
-You can designate a class or assignment with a hashtag (such as #dralfonzoworldliterature or #dralfonzoannakarenina).
-You can also tweet out prompts to get a conversation going, such as, "What did you think of today's in-class activity? #dralfonzoamericanliterature."
+You can also tweet out prompts to get a conversation going, such as, “What did you think of today’s in-class activity? #DrAlfonzoAmericanLiterature.”
 When someone attaches a class hashtag to an academic comment or question in class, they become easy for a group to find.
 For more on hashtag etiquette take a look at #HashtagEtiquette: 8 People Who Are Doing It Wrong.

-- Chat: Tweetdeck and Hootsuite are management clients for Twitter that allow you to create and arrange custom columns in order to efficiently track and contribute to specific topics or groups.
-The image above illustrates how to set up columns that will track all posts using a specific hashtag.
-Set up as many columns as you want in Tweetdeck and it will be populated as soon as new tweets appear that fit your parameters.
+Chat: TweetDeck and Hootsuite are management clients for Twitter that allow you to create and arrange custom columns in order to efficiently track and contribute to specific topics or groups.
+Set up as many columns as you want in TweetDeck and they will be populated as soon as new tweets appear that fit your parameters.

-- Tweet Chat: Tweet Chat is a chat room on Twitter created by a moderator so that participants can discuss a specific topic.
+Tweet Chat: Tweet Chat is a chat room on Twitter created by a moderator so that participants can discuss a specific topic.
 The moderator sets up the hashtag for the Tweet Chat and designates a start time.
 Participants log on with their Twitter credentials, submit the designated hashtag, and enter into the chat room.
-A record of the conversation can be captured (see above image).
+A record of the conversation can be captured.

-To assess basic comprehension, attitudes, difficulties, and higher-order thinking, social media and formative assessment naturally compliment each other.
-What technology tools do you use to assist with formative assessment?
+To assess basic comprehension, attitudes, difficulties, and higher-order thinking, social media and formative assessment naturally complement each other.